Removing Facial Scars, Keloids, and Stretch Marks

 Types of Treatment for Scars

-Laser surgery is a very effective for several types of scar removal, including keloids, hypertrophic and atrophic scarring.
+Laser surgery is very effective for several types of scar removal, including keloids, hypertrophic and atrophic scarring.
 The physician moves the laser along the scar, which exposes the healthy skin that will minimize the scar.

 Skin graphs are also used for large scarred areas and are commonly used to treat burns.
 This procedure removes healthy skin from one area of the body to use on the injured area.